 Broadband Access for Students For students who do not have broadband internet access at home, several service providers have created opportunities for college students to get free internet including installation.

 For students in Rochester, Charter (Spectrum) Communications is offering: Free Spectrum broadband and Wi-Fi access for 60 days in home with K-12 and/or college students that don’t have an existing Spectrum service level up to 100 Mbps.
-Click here to learn about the Spectrum Internet Assist program.
+Spectrum Internet Assist program.

 Comcast is creating options for more wireless and data access for subscribers and non-subscribers, including free Wi-Fi hotspots nationwide for all and unlimited data for their subscribers.
-Click here to learn more about the Comcast Internet Essential program.
+Comcast Internet Essential program.

 PCs for People PCs for People provides affordable computers and low-cost internet for eligible individuals.

 Rochester Community and Technical College Information Technology The College has a limited amount of technology available for student use including windows laptops, headsets with microphones, webcams, and wireless internet hotspots.
-To request technology please complete this form.
-If technology is available, stop by the Technology Support Center at the main RCTC campus from 8am-4:30pm, use the Atrium entrance.
+Complete the technology request form.
+If technology is available, stop by the Technology Support Center (TSC) at the main RCTC Main Campus M1104Q during TSC hours of operation.
 Please bring a Student ID when coming to campus.
-Only the doors to the Atrium entrance will be open.

-Rolling Hills Transport Rolling Hills Transport provides low-cost Daily or weekly transportation to and from Rochester (and between other cities) within Dodge, Winona, Filmore, Houston, and Olmsted counties.
+Rolling Hills Transport Rolling Hills Transport provides low-cost daily or weekly transportation for non-Rochester residents to and from Rochester within Dodge, Winona, Filmore, Houston, and Olmsted counties.
 One-time transportation is also available; 48-hours notice is required.

 CareerForce (Minnesota Workforce Center) CareerForce is Minnesota's career development and talent matching resource dedicated to success.
 They guide people toward rewarding careers, connect individuals to opportunities, and provide valuable economic and employment development information for employers.